Inter College Games 2025

 In Memory of Lim-Bay Wan Jee (1973-2025), EAST Alumna 2007, MDiv ICS

 On 8 March 2025, EAST Community lost one of our best and brightest students who graduated in 2007 with a Master of Divinity in Intercultural Studies – Bay Wan Jee.
 The Lord has called her home.
 All who know her and have been touched by her gentleness and warmth will cherish our memories with her in our hearts.
 She graduated from EAST with an Academic Excellence Award, earned by those who are top of their MDiv cohort academically.
-Wan Jee has also served as a missionary with Overseas Missionary Fellowship (OMF) for 15 years from 2008 after her graduation from EAST.
+Wan Jee has also served as a missionary with Overseas Missionary Fellowship (OMF) for 15 years after her graduation from EAST.
 Her ministry was with the elderly in Japan.
 But when she was undergoing cancer herself and had to go through pain, hers was also a ministry of pain among cancer patients whom she could relate to and empathise with.

 Only One Life